sparker256/rust_hello_world_window_with_xplm_bindings/README.md

-I then started using bindings with ([bindgen](https://rust-lang.github.io/rust-bindgen/) directly), and could then use XPLMDebugString so the message would be put into the Log.txt and also if you oppened the dev console you would see the messages when the plugin was enabled or disabled.
+I then started using bindings with ([bindgen](https://rust-lang.github.io/rust-bindgen/) directly), and could then use XPLMDebugString so the message would be put into the Log.txt and also if you opened the dev console you would see the messages when the plugin was enabled or disabled.

 I next added a window and put some text on it.
 I did this by using XPLMCreateWindow_t, XPLMCreateWindowEx, XPLMSetGraphicsState, XPLMGetWindowGeometry and XPLMDrawString.

+I have also added GitHub Actions to when I do a push it will automatcily build a new versio.

 This build has been tested on Intel MacOS 12.6, Ubuntu 22.04 and Windows 10.